thibaut-neoledge/azure-docs.fr-fr/articles/security/azure-security-getting-started.md

 <properties
-   pageTitle="Prise en main de la sécurité de Microsoft Azure | Microsoft Azure" description="Cet article présente les fonctionnalités de sécurité de Microsoft Azure et des considérations générales pour les organisations qui migrent leurs ressources vers un fournisseur de cloud." services="security" documentationCenter="na" authors="YuriDio"
+   pageTitle="Getting started with Microsoft Azure security | Microsoft Azure" description="This article provides an overview of Microsoft Azure Security capabilities and general considerations for organizations that are migrating their assets to a cloud provider." services="security" documentationCenter="na" authors="YuriDio"